jxmx/firefly-logger/README.md

 - MariaDB v10 or greater (also would work with MySQL)
 - Webserver that supports PHP via FastCGI

+These generalized installation directions use Debian 11 as most users will probably want to serve this up from a Raspberry Pi device.
 In general on Debian/Raspian 11 you should get a ready stack by executing:

 ```
 apt install apache2 php7.4-fpm mariadb-server php7.4-mysql